magenta-cuda/search-widget-for-types/readme.txt

 == Changelog ==
 = 1.1 =
 * Add facility for invoking a function after a Backbone.js template has been rendered - usful for attaching event listeners on the rendered elements.
+* Added the popup feature of the classic mode gallery to the new backbone mode gallery.

 = 1.0 =
 * The front-end re-written as a single-page web application using a Backbone.js Model-View-Presenter - you can select either classic mode or backbone mode.